Pedagogy for Higher Education Large Classes (PHELC)

 The 6th PHELC Symposium will take place ONLINE on 7 June 2024, 11-3 Irish Summer Time (IST).

 The focus of the symposium is on pedagogical practice in large classes in higher education.
 The symposium attracts presenters and attendees from around the world and provides a forum to share evidence based practice in relation to teaching, learning, curriculum and assessment in the large class context.
 See our submissions page for details.

 We are delighted to announce that our keynote speaker for the 2024 symposium is Dr Jaclyn Broadbent who brings a wealth of experience, research and enthusiasm in the large class pedagogy context to our event ... see below for details.

 Rationale for PHELC

 The trend towards massification in higher education has resulted inter alia in the proliferation of large classes.
 However, there is no consensus on what constitutes ‘large’ (Kerr, 2011).
-The purpose of this workshop is to move the emphasis away from the contested term ‘large’ class to focus instead on the nature of teaching, learning and assessment in this context regardless of what is perceived as ‘large’.
-The aim of the workshop is to identify pedagogical and assessment possibilities which are appropriate for large classes and which maximise student learning, engagement and participation in that context.
-As such this seminar responds to recent calls for a pedagogical rather than a numerical focus to the debate (Prosser & Trigwell, 2014).
+The purpose of this symposium is to move the emphasis away from the contested term ‘large’ class to focus instead on the nature of teaching, learning and assessment in this context regardless of what is perceived as ‘large’.
+The aim of the symposium is to identify pedagogical and assessment possibilities which are appropriate for large classes and which maximise student learning, engagement and participation in that context.
+As such this symposium responds to recent calls for a pedagogical rather than a numerical focus to the debate (Prosser & Trigwell, 2014).

 Ann Marie Farrell